reactables/reactables/docs/src/content/guides/testing.md

 Since reactables are not tightly coupled with UI components, we can test our state logic independently without needing to render any UI components.

 To test a reactable, we subscribe to its state observable and invoke the action methods being tested.
-We can assert the sequence of events emitted by the observable matches requirement specs.
+We can assert the sequence of state values emitted by the observable matches requirement specs.

 This can be done with RxJS's built in <a href="https://rxjs.dev/guide/testing/marble-testing" target="_blank" rel="noreferrer">Marble Testing</a>.